Messaging protocol & Bot side API's

 The request can contain more messaging events because of optimization of execution - it lowers a number of sent requests.

-events.
+There are either messaging or standby events.
 Never both in same time.

 {"entry":[{"id":"<CHANNEL_ID>","requires_response": true, // optional"app_id": "1234","messaging": [ // or "standby"...list of messaging events at specific channel]}]}